-North of the subject property's is vacant with AGRIC FLU.
+North of the subject property's is vacant with AGRIC FLU and RRMH-1 zoning.

 To the east and west of the subject property's access strip are single-family, site-built homes, both with AGRIC FLUM designations and RRMH-1 zoning classifications.